back to index

 Spaces and sessions

 An environment is a place.
 A space is an instance of that place with its own configuration, access controls, and persistent state.
-One pharmaceutical facility environment might back three spaces: a training space, an onboarding space, and a maintenance reference space.
-Each has different user permissions and different interactive content enabled.
+One facility environment might back three spaces: training, onboarding, and maintenance reference.
+Each has different permissions and interactive content enabled.

-The session layer handles multiplayer.
-When a user enters a space, the backend provides connection details for Photon (networking) and Agora (voice).
-The SpaceSessionController returns everything the client needs in a single call: room ID, voice channel token, environment bundle URL.
+When a user enters a space, the backend provides connection details for Photon (networking) and Agora (voice) in a single call:

 @GetMapping(value = "/sessions/{userUuid}/{spaceProCode}")